fedora-infra/bodhi/docs/man_bodhi.rst

 ``bodhi updates new [options] <builds>``

-    Create a new bodhi update containing the builds, given as a space separated list of NVRs.
+    Create a new bodhi update containing the builds, given as a comma separated list of NVRs.
 The ``new`` subcommand supports the following options:

     ``--type [security | bugfix | enhancement | newpackage]``